Chart icon: chart user instructionsUsing our interactive charts

 Local testing

-Drug checking sites have an array of test strips, which can give an often imperfect indication of whether the target substance (e.g., fentanyl) is present in the sample.
-Sites currently included in the data presented on these pages also have machines called Fourier-Transform Infrared spectroscopers that scan the samples and compare the results to known chemical signatures.
+Drug checking sites have an array of test strips, which can give an indication of whether the target substance (e.g., fentanyl) is present in the sample.
+Sites currently included in the data presented on these pages also have machines called Fourier-Transform Infrared spectroscopes that scan the samples producing a spectrum that can be compared to known chemical signatures.

 Confirmatory testing